LED Light Color Temperature Guide

 The color appearance of lights is known as correlated color temperature (CCT) and is typically measured in Kelvins (K) rather than degrees Fahrenheit or Celsius.
-At one end of the CCT spectrum is cooler, sharper light.
-At the other end is softer, warmer light.
+The higher end of the CCT spectrum is cooler, sharper light.
+The lower end of Kelvin is softer, warmer light.
 You can tell how warm or cool your LED lights will be by looking at the CCT rating in Kelvins.
-Lower numbers signify warmer light, and higher numbers signify cooler light.

 Some homeowners may say that they don’t like the cooler, crisper look of LED lights and prefer the softer, warmer glow of traditional incandescent light.
 The issue may be that they’ve previously encountered LED lighting with a very high CCT.
 To mimic the cozy radiance of incandescent lighting while retaining the benefits of LED lights, you’ll sometimes want to choose LED lights with lower CCTs.